Rudy Reyes (activist): 2013 MasterChef contestant

 Reyes appeared as a contestant in the reality television competition, MasterChef, on the premiere episode of the show's fourth season.

 2016 San Diego County Board of Supervisors candidate

 Reyes ran for San Diego County Board of Supervisors, District 2, in 2016 and lost.
 The only Democratic candidate to face Republican incumbent Jacob, Reyes campaigned for increased fire protections and to make medical marijuana more accessible.
 In the June 7 primary, Reyes received more than 38,000 votes, almost 27 percent.

 2018 Santee City Council candidate

 In 2018, Reyes ran unsuccessfully for District 2 Santee City Council.
 He was endorsed by the San Diego Democratic Party.
 Reyes received 1,510 votes, more than 31 percent, in the November 6 general election.

 2020s activism

-Vice-presidential campaign
+Vice-presidential campaigns

-Reyes was nominated by the Legal Marijuana Now Party, in 2020, to run for Vice-president of the United States.
-But due to 2020 Iowa COVID-19 petitioning obstacles, the campaign was postponed until 2024.
+Reyes, who previously was nominated by the Legal Marijuana Now Party in 2020 to run for Vice-president of the United States, was a candidate in the 2024 Minnesota Legal Marijuana Now presidential primary held on Super Tuesday.
+Reyes received 365 votes on March 5, approximately fourteen percent, in the 6-way race.
+Minnesota businessman Dennis Schuller, the 2024 LMNP presidential nominee, picked Reyes for his running mate, in May, and their November 5 write-in campaign was certified in several states and territories.